 We can now pile up such fabulous sums of money, that money itself looks as if it were something fabulous and transcendental.

 We can’t get our fill of our cupidity.
 But since nothing suffices for us, almost anything will do.
 Junk is good enough for us, so long as we hope to grab enough of it.
 We would rather want anything at all than not want something.
-We forge our chains when we choose our iron desires, and these eat into our souls and rust them.
+I forge my chains when I choose my iron desires, and these eat into my soul and rust it.

 We bring to the banquet a yawning maw, but neither taste nor gusto.
 Why can’t we curb our hunger for what we know we don’t even want?